 If you have any goose breasts in your freezer, go for it.
 A pastrami on rye with good mustard, a slice of cheese and maybe some sauerkraut, and you got yourself some awesome there!

 Once you make your pastrami, it will need to be eaten within a week or two, or you’ll need to vacuum seal and freeze it.

 I specifically call for Canada goose breasts here because they're the only ones I think are large enough to make this with, although domestic goose breasts will also of course work, if you have them lying around.
 Ditto for swan or sandhill crane breasts.
 Could you do it with snow goose or speck breasts?
-Yeah, but they'll be a lot smaller, and I'd only cure them for 12 to 24 hours instead of 24 to 36.
+Yeah, but they'll be a lot smaller, and I'd only cure them for 24 hours instead of 24 to 36.

 - 2 skinless Canada goose (or domestic goose breasts

 - 3 grams Instacure No. 1, good for up to 3 pounds of goose